netscaler/netscaler-helm-charts/citrix-adc-istio-egress-gateway/README.md

 - Ensure that **Istio version 1.6.0** is installed
 - Ensure that Helm with version 3.x is installed.
 Follow this [step](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
+- **For deploying Citrix ADC VPX or MPX as an Egress gateway:**

+  Create a Kubernetes secret for the Citrix ADC user name and password using the following command:

+        kubectl create secret generic nsloginegress --from-literal=username=<citrix-adc-user> --from-literal=password=<citrix-adc-password> -n citrix-system
 - Ensure that your cluster has Kubernetes version 1.14.0 or later and the `admissionregistration.k8s.io/v1beta1` API is enabled

 - **Registration of Citrix ADC CPX in ADM**